Linting and Formatting

 conftest

-conftest is executed in the test and plan actions.
-In test, it runs against HCL; in plan, it runs against plan files.
-Usually, running against plan files is preferable.
+In test, it runs against HCL files.
+In plan, it runs against plan files.

-To run against HCL, specify tf: true.
+To run against HCL files, specify tf: true.

 To run against plan files, specify plan: true.